rdegges/go-ipify/README.md

 - If a request fails for any reason, it is re-attempted 3 times using an exponential backoff algorithm for maximum effectiveness.
-- This library handles exceptions properly, and usage examples below show you how to deal with errors in a foolproof way.
+- This library handles errors properly, and usage examples below show you how to deal with errors in a foolproof way.
 - This library only makes API requests over HTTPS.